one man’s guide to most of one band’s catalog

 “The Wanton Song”

 Hallowed as they are in the halls of rock, it’s almost startling to take stock and realize how few relentlessly aggressive songs they have to their credit.
 Heaviness and mood abound, space aplenty, more changes in that catalog than any responsible band should even attempt but for whatever reason they held back more often than people would assume they did.
-Perhaps this was a good thing, in that tracks like this one were given the change to truly shine; perhaps this was a bad thing, in that we have to wonder what an all-out Zeppelin Assault Album could have sounded like.
+Perhaps this was a good thing, in that tracks like this one were given the chance to truly shine; perhaps this was a bad thing, in that we have to wonder what an all-out Zeppelin Assault Album could have sounded like.
 Perhaps this song rocks like all hell in either scenario, and perhaps that’s enough.
 [A-]

 “Boogie With Stu”